Suzuki DR650 Adventure Setup

 Yan's DR right after purchase

-Tank, Filters & Carburettor
+Tank, Filters & Carburetor

 • 30L Safari tank (link):